HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-The aetiology is not clear in detail.
-Chromosomal translocation mutations ("ring chromosomes"), which result from a fusion of chromosome regions 17q22 and 22q13, have been described.
-These are the genloci, which also encode the alpha chain of collagen A1 (COL1A19) and the beta chain of platelet derived growth factors (see below growth factors), a functional growth factor.
-The now fused COL1A1-PDGFß gene is segregated as a "ring chromosome" from the other genes.
-As a result, under the influence of transcription factors, excessive amounts of functional growth factor PDGF-beta are produced, which drive the tumour to grow autocrine via PDGF receptor stimulation.
-This dysfunction is highly characteristic of DFSP (detection in >90%) and is also the key to molecularly targeted therapy with tyrosine kinase inhibitors of the imatinib type (Gleevec ).
+The etiology is unclear in detail.
+Chromosomal translocation mutations ("ring chromosomes") resulting from a fusion of chromosomal regions 17q22 and 22q13 have been described.
+These are the gene loci that also encode the alpha chain ofcollagen-A1 (COL1A1) and the beta chain of platelet derived growth factor (see below growth factors), a functional growth factor.
+The now fused COL1A1-PDGFß gene is outsourced from the other genes as a "ring chromosome".
+As a consequence, excessive amounts of functional growth factor PDGF-beta are produced under the influence of transcription factors, driving the tumor to grow autocrine via PDGF receptor stimulation.
+This dysfunction is highly characteristic for DFSP (detection in >90%) and at the same time key for molecular targeted therapy with imatinib (Gleevec) type tyrosine kinase inhibitors.

 ManifestationThis section has been translated automatically.

 Occurrence possible at any stage of life, age peak between 20 and 50 years.
 Average age at diagnosis: 43 years.
 Men and women are affected about equally often (m:w = 1.2:1.0).
 The tumour rarely occurs in children (5% of cases).

 LocalizationThis section has been translated automatically.

 1-10 cm large, very coarse, usually skin-colored to brownish-livid, bumpy, plate-like spreading, promontory-like conglomerate nodule consisting of a nodular and an underlying plate-like portion.
 An "iceberg phenomenon" is typical (only a portion of the tumor protrudes above the level of the skin, only with careful palpation can one gauge the actual size below the surface).